culturecreates/disciplines-asq/README.md

 The minimal setup for machines to access this taxonomy on an Apache server at scenepro.com.

-Place the `disciplines-asq.ttl` file in the `/apachedocumentroot/taxonomies/` directory.
+Place the `disciplines-asq.rdf` file in the `/apachedocumentroot/taxonomies/` directory.

 Add the following directives to the .htaccess file in the `/apachedocumentroot/taxonomies/` directory on the server:

 ```
-# Directive to ensure *.ttl files served as appropriate content type,
+# Directive to ensure *.rdf files served as appropriate content type,
 # if not present in main apache config
-AddType text/turtle .ttl
+AddType application/rdf+xml .rdf

 # Rewrite engine setup
 RewriteEngine On
 RewriteBase /taxonomies

-# Rewrite rule to serve Turtle content from the vocabulary URI
+# Rewrite rule to serve RDF content from the vocabulary URI
-RewriteRule ^disciplines-asq$ disciplines-asq.ttl
+RewriteRule ^disciplines-asq$ disciplines-asq.rdf
 ```

 ### Testing the Configuration